ericwa/ericw-tools/README.txt

   bsputil - Tool for working with a bsp file.
 Minimal features currently, but
             it can extract the entities lump from a bsp file into a text file and extract the textures to a .wad file.

+See the doc/ directory for more detailed descriptions of the various tools capabilities.

 ---------
  License